The coolest way to lyse cells, homogenize tissue . . . and more.

 There are several Bullet Blender models for different purposes and different size samples, using microcentrifuge tubes (0 – 300 uL samples), 5 mL tubes (0.1 – 1 mL samples), and 50 mL tubes (0.1 – 3.5 mL samples).The microcentrifuge tubes models include:

-- Basic Bullet Blender, a lower power model with the lowest cost and works only with snap cap tubes
+- Bullet Blender Lite, a lower power model with the lowest cost and works only with snap cap tubes

 Bullet Blender Models: Microcentrifuge Tubes